pose/automac/README.md

 * [ ] Research how to install/add to brew/brew cask.
 * [ ] Support different output formats like `aws cli`.
 * [ ] Record gif video for the README.md
+* [ ] Refactor so that command not found doesn't match the exit code of invalid arguments.